1. Where can I get my soil tested?

 All plans should include the Mercer County SCD Required Notes.

-To be considered for certification all revisions must be received, reviewed and deemed complete by the Friday prior to the District Meeting (generally held on the first Tuesday of each month).
+To be considered for certification all revisions must be received, reviewed and deemed complete by the Friday prior to the District Meeting (generally held on the first or second Thursday of the month).